-The draft regulation does not specify a number of key materials, including how few patients a disease must have to be considered "rare."
-It does state that categories (3) and (4) above will be considered for priority review by an expert panel convened by the CFDA's Center for Drug Evaluation (CDE).
+Chinese regulations do not specify a number of key materials, including how few patients a disease must have to be considered "rare."
+They do state that categories (3) and (4) above will be considered for priority review by an expert panel convened by the CFDA's Center for Drug Evaluation (CDE).
 The draft also specifies that the following information should be submitted in an application for priority review:

-- Clinical trial plan, and summary of any completed clinical trials - Toxicological and clinical data supporting product safety and efficacy - Pharmacological data - Risk management plan and its implementation program - Other materials as requested by the expert panel
+- Clinical trial plan, and summary of any completed clinical trials - Toxicological and clinical data supporting product safety and efficacy - Pharmacological data - Risk management plan and its implementation program - Other materials as requested by the expert panel trials with fewer subjects than the usual requirements.
+However, any such reduction must be approved by the CFDA in advance.